General Liability Insurance

-If you are a small business owner or contractor, no doubt you are aware of the potential of being sued by a third party.
-Whether it’s a lawsuit that involves claims of bodily injury, damage to property or personal injury, any one of these can have a negative impact on your business.
+If you are a small business owner or contractor, you must be aware of the potential of being sued by a third party.
+Whether it’s a lawsuit that involves claims of bodily injury, damage to property and/or personal injury, you and your business can be negatively impacted.
 At Colstan & Associates, we’re here to reassure you there are ways to protect your business and your livelihood.

 General Liability Insurance will safeguard you from such liability claims by providing compensation for: